Rockfield in Washington County, Wisconsin — The American Midwest (Great Lakes)

 Location.
 43° 15.443′ N, 88° 7.476′ W. Marker is in Rockfield, Wisconsin, in Washington County.
 Marker is at the intersection of Rockfield Road and Division Road (County Route G), on the right when traveling east on Rockfield Road.
 Touch for map.
 Marker is at or near this postal address: N132 W17303 Rockfield Rd, Germantown WI 53022, United States of America.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured Dheinsville Settlement (approx. one mile away); Christ Church (approx. 1.1 miles away); Gehlís Guernsey Farms, Inc. (approx. 2.2 miles away); Mill Road Church (approx. 3.1 miles away); Jacob Schunk Farmhouse (approx. 3.7 miles away); St. John Evangelical Church (approx. 4 miles away); Trinity School Woodshed (approx. 4.2 miles away); Cemetery Outhouse (approx. 4.2 miles away).

 Categories. • Industry & Commerce • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 9, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 346 times since then.
+This page has been viewed 349 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on March 9, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.